Five minutes to your first signed verdict.

 }

-The pattern: call the Firewall before forwarding the user's prompt to
+The pattern: call the Firewall before forwarding the user's prompt to your LLM.

 from openai import OpenAI